tpaau-17DB/glitch-effect/README.md

 ## Where to start?
 You can move or copy your executable to `/usr/bin` where it is more accessible.

-Program requires an input file.
+The program requires an input file.
 You can start with example files provided in the repo.